isomerpages/enterprisesg-switch/index.md

           description: Deep Tech Pitching Competition
           url: /slingshot/2025-edition/
   - infopic:
-      title: SWITCH Returns!
+      title: Join us at SWITCH 2026!
       subtitle: SWITCH 2026
       id: infopic
-      description: Join us for another year of collaboration and discovery from 27-29 October 2026.
-Join our mailing list to be updated as soon as registrations are open!
+      description: We are back for another year of collaboration and discovery from 27-29 October 2026.
+Subscribe to our newsletter to stay tuned for our registration launch!
-      button: Button Text
+      button: Join our mailing list
       url: http://eepurl.com/iqDazw
       alt: Image alt text
   - infopic: